AdamS839/SU-UNI/First Year/First Semester/Calculus1/Control Exams/README.md

 ## Exam Structure

-- Each exam includes **4 problems**, that one head assistant evaluates and **1 theoretical question**, which is evaluated directly by the professor.
+- Each exam includes **4 problems** - the head assistant evaluates and **1 theoretical question**, which is evaluated directly by the professor.

 ## Scoring System